artefactual/archivematica-storage-service-docs/administrators.rst

 * UUID: Unique identifier of the Archivematica pipeline
 * Description: Description of the pipeline displayed to the user. e.g. Sankofa demo site
+* Remote name: Hostname or IP of the pipeline
+* Api username: Pipeline (dashboard) user to use when making API calls to the pipeline
+* Api key: API key for the user indicated above
 * Enabled: If checked, this pipeline can access locations associate with it.
   If unchecked, all locations will be disabled, even if associated.
 * Default Locations: If checked, the default locations configured in